jessin20161124/learngit/readme.txt

 No pain No gain!
 Creating a new branch is quick AND simple.
 On, No, I hear some noise about you.
+When you are here, I will go there.